-There are $34~\mathrm{PM}{10}$ monitoring sites in Scotland that have been monitoring for over 10 years.
-Trends in de-seasonalised monthly mean PM{10} concentrations for eight traffic-related sites in operation since 2010 or earlier are shown in Figure 4.5.
-The sites selected for this analysis are Aberdeen Wellington Road, East Dunbartonshire Bearsden, Edinburgh Salamander, Fife Cupar, Glasgow Anderston, Glasgow Byres Road, Perth Crieff and West Lothian Broxburn.
+There are 51 $PM{10}$ monitoring sites in Scotland that have been monitoring for over 10 years.
+Trends in deseasonalised monthly mean $PM{10}$ concentrations for eight traffic-related sites in operation since 2010 or earlier are shown in Figure 4.5.
+The sites selected for this analysis are Aberdeen Wellington Road, East Dunbartonshire Bearsden, Edinburgh Salamander, Fife Cupar, Glasgow

+Anderston, Glasgow Byres Road, Perth Crieff and West Lothian Broxburn.
 These sites were chosen to be analysed because of the length of time they have been monitoring (10 years or more), historical exceedances of the annual mean objective and geographical coverage.
-All of these sites have changed monitoring techniques during the period analysed.
-For more information on this see the Scottish Air Quality Database Annual report 20213.

-All sites, except Glasgow Byres Road, showed highly statistically significant decreasing trends (at the 0.001 level).
-These trends indicate that PM{10} concentrations over the past 10 years is, in general, decreasing year on year at these roadside sites.
-Glasgow Byres Road site indicates no real change in concentration.
+Figure 4.5 illustrates that all sites, except Glasgow Byres Road, show statistically highly significant decreasing trends (at the 0.001 level).
+These trends indicate that ${\rm PM}{10}$ concentrations over the past 10 years is, in general, decreasing year on year at these urban traffic locations.
+The Glasgow Byres Road site trend analysis indicates no real change in concentration.

-Trends in monthly mean PM{10} concentrations for the same eight sites (plus Edinburgh Queensferry Road), for the most recent five complete years 2017 - 2021, are shown in Figure 4-6.
-Figure 4-6 shows that PM{10} concentrations over the past 5 years also show a highly significant decreasing trend with the exception of Aberdeen Wellington Road and Fife Cupar sites.
-Here the trend is still decreasing however not statistically significant, indicating a level off.
-Over the last 5 years Glasgow Byres Road is showing a highly significant decreasing trend.
+Trends in monthly mean $PM{10}$ concentrations for the same eight sites (plus Edinburgh Queensferry Road), for the most recent five complete years 2018 - 2022, are shown in Figure 4.6.
+The analysis shows that the decreasing trend is plateauing at a number of sites with varying levels of statistical significancy.
+In contrast to the 10-year analysis, the five-year analysis for Glasgow Byres Road shows that concentrations are now decreasing with highly statistical significancy.